seederwood/overtime-app/README.md

 ## Refactor TODOS:
-- refactor posts/form for AdminUser status
+- Integrate validations for phone attribute in User